cogentcore/core/greasi/README.md

 # greasi
-Package greasi extends Grease by generating GUIs; it is the Grease graphical user Interface (Greasi)
+Package greasi extends cli by generating GUIs; it is the cli graphical user Interface (Greasi)